Why Do I Keep Getting a Charley Horse?

 Find Relief from Charley Horses Today

-At Precision Orthopaedic Specialties, we can help diagnose the root cause and create a treatment plan tailored to your needs.
 Contact us at one of our offices in Northeast Ohio today to schedule an appointment and find relief from your charley horses!

 Medically reviewed by Nicole Sarkisian, D.O.

-FAQs about Charley Horses
+FAQs About Charley Horses

-Charley horse is another name for cramp.
+There is no difference.
+Charley horse is a common informal name for a muscle cramp.